Secretary General of NATO: Responsibilities

 The NATO secretary general chairs several of the senior decision-making bodies of NATO.
-In addition to the North Atlantic Council, he chairs the Defence Planning Committee and the Nuclear Planning Committee, two of NATO's important military organizations.
+In addition to the North Atlantic Council, he was the chairman of the Defence Planning Committee before it was dissolved in 2010 and the chairman of the Nuclear Planning Group, two of NATO's important military organizations.
 The secretary general also leads the Euro-Atlantic Partnership Council, the Mediterranean Cooperation Group, and serves as joint chairman of the Permanent Joint Council and the NATO-Ukraine Commission.

 In a second role, the secretary general leads the staff of NATO.
 He directs the international staff of the organization, and the Office of the Secretary General.
 The secretary general also directs his or her own private office.
 All of these bodies draw personnel from all members of NATO, so the secretary general must carefully coordinate.
 For assistance in his responsibilities, the secretary general also has a deputy appointed by the organization.

 Selection

 There is no formal process for selecting the secretary general.
 The members of NATO traditionally reach a consensus on who should serve next.
 This procedure often takes place through informal diplomatic channels, but it still can become contentious.
 For example, in 2009, controversy arose over the choice of Anders Fogh Rasmussen as secretary general, due to opposition from Turkey.

 NATO's chief military officer, the supreme allied commander Europe, is traditionally an American, and the secretary general has traditionally been a European.
 However, there is nothing in NATO's charter that would preclude a Canadian or American from becoming the secretary general.